kubilayeldemir/coupon-api-go/README.md

 This is a learning project.
 (SQL, Locks, Transactions) It implements a coupon giveaway API that can support concurrent users atomically.

-The use case of this API is a situation where users are waiting for coupons to collect them.
-What happens if thousands of users try to collect the same limited coupon?
+The use case of this API is a situation where thousands of users are waiting to collect coupons.
+What happens if thousands of users try to collect the same limited coupon at the same time?

 API has 3 endpoints to give coupons: